Local laws and customs

 Illegal drugs are often tampered with or spiked and can be much stronger than in Europe.
 British tourists have suffered fatal overdoses in the past from very small quantities.
 Don’t take illegal drugs.

-Crimes like sex offences or fraud can attract very long prison terms, or a death sentence.
+Crimes like sex offences can attract very long prison terms, or a death sentence.
 The Vietnamese legal system is not well developed and the standard of prisons is very poor.
 You could be prevented from leaving the country for an unlimited period without being charged.

 When entering religious or cultural sites respect local customs and dress in appropriate clothing.